MSLNZ/msl-loadlib/docs/faq.rst

 Freezing the MSL-LoadLib package
 --------------------------------
-If you want to use PyInstaller_ or cx-Freeze_ to bundle msl-loadlib in a frozen application, the 32-bit server must be added as a data file.
+If you want to use PyInstaller_ or cx-Freeze_ to bundle MSL-LoadLib in a frozen application, the 32-bit server must be added as a data file.

 For example, using PyInstaller_ on Windows you would include an ``--add-data``